ecoen66/merakicat/README.md

 python mc_pedia [support] [translatable]
 ```

-# Prerequisites for using in bot mode
+# Prerequisites for using in Bot mode

 If you don't already have a [Webex Teams](https://www.webex.com/products/teams/index.html) account, go ahead and [register](https://www.webex.com/pricing/free-trial.html) for one.
 They are free.